 What Is the Hiring Process?

 The hiring process is the structured sequence of steps an organization follows to identify, evaluate, and select candidates for open positions.
 It involves screening applications, conducting interviews, validating qualifications, and making job offers.
-A well-designed hiring workflow reduces bias, improves decision consistency, and ultimately leads to better hiring outcomes.
+A well-designed hiring workflow reduces bias, improves decision consistency, and leads to better hiring outcomes.

 The Five Steps of a Structured Hiring Process